Easy Vegetables to Grow in Your Garden

 Now that you’ve decided to start a garden, you need to choose the vegetables to grow in your garden.

-First, only grow foods that you like to eat.
+First, only choose vegetables to grow that you actually like to eat.
 It is a waste of time and garden space to grow vegetables that your family does not enjoy.
 Secondly, if this is your first garden, I recommend choosing easy to grow vegetables.
 Make a list of your family’s favorite veggies to eat and compare it to the list below of vegetables that are easy to grow.